raghavg97/PINN_Stan/README.md

 }
 ```

+You can also find some other implementations like the [NVIDIA's](https://docs.nvidia.com/deeplearning/modulus/modulus-v2209/user_guide/theory/advanced_schemes.html).

 R. Gnanasambandam, B. Shen, J. Chung, X. Yue and Z. Kong, "Self-scalable Tanh (Stan): Multi-Scale Solutions for Physics-Informed Neural Networks," in IEEE Transactions on Pattern Analysis and Machine Intelligence, doi: 10.1109/TPAMI.2023.3307688.
+*